ExtremeFLOW/neko/doc/pages/io.md

 usage is straightforward, and is well described by the help string provided when running the utility.

-The main way of obtaining a `.nmsh` is convrting a Nek5000 `.re2` mesh file using the `rea2nbin` utility.
+The main way of obtaining a `.nmsh` is converting a Nek5000 `.re2` mesh file using the `rea2nbin` utility.
 Nek5000, in turn, has several converters among its tools, such as `gmsh2nek`.
 The latter is also available under the `contrib` directory in Neko.
 The workflow is thus to export your mesh into a format, which